zey-2/5m-data-1.8-eda-basic/lesson.md

 ### Preparation

-Ensure you have a basic understanding of descriptive statistics, regex and datetime in Python as listed in [reference](./reference.md).
+Ensure you have a basic understanding of descriptive statistics and regex as listed in [studies](./studies.md).

 We will be using the `pds` environment for this lesson.